"Bethan is a great leader with a gift for motivating people. She is intelligent, witty, and a lot of fun to work with!"

 Who It’s For

-Care professionals and frontline leaders with regular exposure to stress, complexity, and human need—such as social workers, case managers, nurses, educators, clergy, program staff, coordinators, and team leads.
+Care professionals, frontline leaders, volunteers with regular exposure to stress, complexity, and human need—such as social workers, case managers, nurses, educators, clergy, program staff, coordinators, team leads or nonprofit volunteers.

-These Circles also work exceptionally well for existing groups (e.g., ministerial groups, professional peer groups, or staff teams) who want shared support and learning.
+These Circles also work exceptionally well for existing (instact) groups (e.g., ministerial groups, professional peer groups, staff teams, boards) who want shared support and learning.
 Session times and frequency can be arranged to fit your group’s schedule.

 What They’re Not

-Resilience Circles are not therapy or crisis response.
+Resilience Circles are not therapy or a crisis response.

 They are structured small-group learning experiences that strengthen how you work, lead, and recover.